SUSE/scf/README.md

 Name    | Effect | Notes |
 --------------- | ---- | --- |
 `dist`    | Generate and package various setups |
-`mpc-dist`  | Generate and package Terraform MPC definitions for a single-node microcloud |
 `aws-dist`  | Generate and package Terraform AWS definitions for a single-node microcloud |
 `aws-proxy-dist`  | Generate and package Terraform AWS definitions for a proxied microcloud |
 `aws-spot-dist`  | Generate and package Terraform AWS definitions for a single-node microcloud using a spot instance |